silnrsi/wstr/src/content/docs/support/policies.md

 ## Terms of Service

 This website is a service operated by SIL Global (SIL) to serve language communities worldwide.
+Our postal contact address is:

+SIL Writing Systems Technology
+Dept: Key 100
-Our postal contact address is [SIL Writing Systems Technology, Dept: Key 100, 7500 West Camp Wisdom Road, Dallas, TX 75236, USA][address-formating].
+7500 West Camp Wisdom Road
+Dallas, TX 75236
+USA

-These Terms of Service apply only to what is provided through this website, and not to other services of SIL Global.
+These Terms of Service apply only to what is provided through this website, and not to other services or websites of SIL Global.

 This website contains technical guidance and information on scripts, characters, languages, and writing systems for use in linguistic research and software development.
 All content will be presented with clearly identified authorship, copyright, and licensing.